Dr. Scott Monsma Professor of Sociology; Department Chair

 B.A., Geneva College

 A champion of social justice, Dr. Monsma is a frequent presenter at Association of Christians Teaching in Sociology conferences and has served as the organization’s president.
-He also has led students on study abroad trips to Taiwan in 2000 and to the Sultanate of Oman.
+He also has led students on study abroad trips to Taiwan and three times to the Sultanate of Oman.
 He was awarded Northwestern's Teaching Excellence Award in 2014.